Fuel Tech Experts Blog FAQ

 Accumulating deposits on parts such as fuel injectors, exhaust gas recirculation (EGR) systems, plenum runners, throttle bodies, pistons, and intake valves significantly impairs engine efficiency.
 The result is invariably power loss, rough idle, and reduced fuel economy.
 However, cutting through the tenacious fuel deposits is no ordinary task, and only the best cleaners make a notable difference.
 Therefore, invest in a high-quality fuel system and engine cleaner.

-Remarkably, most vehicle owners wait until they encounter running problems or very poor MPG before investing in fuel cleaners or conditioners.
+Remarkably, most vehicle owners wait until encountering running problems or very poor MPG before investing in fuel cleaners or conditioners.
 We have seen significant MPG increases from simply cleaning the fuel injectors and removing carbon build-up.

 Oil Additives

-Although we consider this a bit of a minefield, we would be remiss if we didn’t inform you that we have discovered that there are small but tangible gains to be had from oil additives.
-Gains are not just from reducing friction but also from restoring engine compression by removing deposits from piston rings, cylinder bores, etc.
+Although we consider this a bit of a minefield, we would be remiss if we didn’t inform you that we have discovered small but tangible gains to be had from oil additives.
+Gains are not just from reducing friction but also from restoring engine compression by removing deposits from piston rings, cylinder bores, etc. A friend, a Metturugy Professor and researcher at Cranfield Univerisity, once told us that the most critical friction area is between the compression rings and cylinder liner.

 Engine Chipping / Re-mapping / ECU Re-flash / Tuning Modules

-The fourth way of improving MPG is by remapping or chipping your vehicle.
-This is achieved by altering the fuel and/or ignition timing and other parameters within the engine control unit (ECU) or using a piggyback tuning module.
+The fourth way to improve MPG is to remap the vehicle.
+This is achieved by altering the fuel and/or ignition timing and other parameters, such as turbo pressure, within the engine control unit (ECU) or using a piggyback tuning module.

 Although results can vary widely, this can be a very effective and safe way of improving MPG if you know where to go and who to trust.
 Depending on the vehicle and the mapping quality, improvements of up to five percent can be achieved.